edwardbkr27/edwardbkr27/README.md

 - 💻 I have professional programming experience in blockchain & smart contracts, game development, trading algorithms (derivates/assets/stocks) and more.
 - 💡 I have the most experience in Java, Python and TypeScript but enjoy transitioning between langauges.
 - 📫 Contact me via: edwardbkr27@gmail.com
+- (Most projects are private due to University/Company privacy policies)